How Shift Equivariance Impacts Metric Learning for Instance Segmentation: Analysis of Shift Equivariance Properties

-We first define the broad family of U-Net-style encoder-decoder CNNs~\cite{ronneberger2015u} we consider in our work, followed by a definition of \mbox{periodic-t} shift equivariance.
-Based on these prerequisites we prove \mbox{periodic-$f^l$} shift equivariance of U-Nets.
+We first define the broad family of U-Net-style encoder-decoder CNNs~\cite{ronneberger2015u} we consider, followed by a definition of \mbox{periodic-t} shift equivariance.
+Based on these prerequisites, we prove \mbox{periodic-$f^l$} shift equivariance of U-Nets.

 We consider CNNs consisting of $l$ downsampling and $l$ upsampling blocks.
 A downsampling block consists of a number of conv+nonlinearity layers, followed by max-pooling with downsampling factor (i.e.\ kernel size and stride) $f$.
 An upsampling block consists of a number of conv+nonlinearity layers, followed by upsampling by factor $f$, either via nearest-neighbor interpolation (\emph{fixed upsampling}) or via transposed convolution (\emph{learnt upsampling}).
 At each downsampling level of the U-Net, skip connections concatenate the output of the downsampling block before pooling to the input of the respective upsampling block after upsampling, except for the bottom level (also called \emph{bottleneck}).
 In the following, we refer to any achitecture of the above family as a \emph{U-Net}, and to a U-Net with specific weights as a \emph{U-Net instance}.
 A U-Net has the \emph{capacity} to have some property iff there exists an instance of that U-Net with said property.
 If not noted otherwise, we assume that a U-Net outputs all predictions for an image in one go.
 Sliding-window / tile-and-stitch mode will be discussed in Section~\ref{sec:tile-and-stitch}.
 Furthermore, if not noted otherwise, we assume valid convolutions in all conv layers.
 Non-valid padding will be discussed in Section~\ref{sec:same-padding}.

 Formally, a U-Net is a function U that maps a discrete, $d$-dimensional input image $I$ with resolution $X_1^{in}\times...\times X_d^{in}$ and $C^{in}$ channels to an output image with resolution $X_1^{out}\times ... \times X_d^{out}$ and $C^{out}$ channels: